kelvinmburu/password-locker/README.md

 ## Using Password Locker

-To use <Password-Locker>, follow these steps:
+To use <Password-Locker> follow these steps:

 - Go to:
 - [Github-Repository-Link](https://github.com/kelvinmburu/password-locker.git)